jaeyk/reading_list/README.md

 # My reading list for the comp methods applications in social sciences (and humanities)

-* Citation style: ASA preferred
+* Citation style: APA preferred

 ## Word embedding